viam-modules/frame-calibration/README.md

 #### deleteCalibrationPosition DoCommand

-`deleteCalibrationPosition` will remove the specified set of joint positions from the `viam:frame-calibration:arm-camera`'s config.
+`deleteCalibrationPosition` will remove the specified set of joint positions from the `viam:frame-calibration:camera-on-arm`'s config.
 Use the config history feature if you wish to recover the removed positions.

 ```json
 {